mrkesu/jellyfin-list-sync/README.md

     pub get
     ```

-3. Copy `config.example.json` to `config.json` and edit the file to add your trakt.tv\jellyfin information:
+3. Copy `config.example.json` to `bin/config.json` and edit the file to add your trakt.tv\jellyfin information:
     ```json
     {
         "jellyfinServerUrl": "http://your-jellyfin-server:port",
         "jellyfinApiKey": "your-jellyfin-api-key",
         "jellyfinUserId": "your-jellyfin-user-id",
         "traktApiKey": "your-trakt-api-key",
-        "traktUsername": "your-trakt-username"
+        "traktUsername": "your-trakt-username",
+        "jellyfinSearchMethod": "tmdb"
     }
     ```
+PS: You can also use command line arguments to set the config values, but I find this a bit easier.

 ## Usage